wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## A data mining approach for global burned area mapping
 2018

+The aim of this work is to explore how four different classification algorithms, such as Random Forest (RF), Support Vector Machine (SVM), Neural Networks (NN) and a well-known decision tree algorithm (C5.0), for classifying burned areas at global scale through a data mining methodology using 2008 MODIS data.
+A training database consisting of burned and unburned pixels was created from 130 Landsat scenes.
+The ability of the algorithms to cope with hightly unbalanced database was evaluated.
+Attribute selection was performed using three filters to remove potential noise and to reduce the dimensionality of the data: Random Forest, entropy-based filter, and logistic regression.
+Models were trained using an 80% of the database following a ten-fold approach to reduce possible overfitting and to select the optimum parameters.
+Finally, the performance fo the algorithms was evaluated over six different regions using official statistics where they are available and benchmark burned area products, namely MCD45 (V5.1) and MCD64 (V6).

 ## Economic Assessment of Fire Damage to Urban Forest in the Wildland–Urban Interface Using Planet Satellites Constellation Images
 ### 2018 bad